MathieuFortune/mathieufortune.github.io/_posts/2023-09-13-MC-designsystem.md

 - A special focus on dashboard designs
 - Can be used for both mobile and web use cases

-After research, we landed with Uber's Base design system.
-Its React-friendly nature coupled with built-in accessibility features made it stand on top of other alternatives.
-However, we weren't content with a simple adaptation.
+After research, we picked Uber's Base design system.
+Its React-friendly nature coupled with built-in accessibility features made it stand out from other alternatives.

+However, despite it's solid techincal foundation, we weren't content with a simple adaptation of Uber's visual identity and design principles.

+### Colors
-- I introduced a new visual identity to align with Mentor Collective's brand, testing accessibility compliance along the way
+I introduced a new color scheme to align with Mentor Collective's brand, ensuring contrast, usability and accessibility every step of the way.

-- With the help of engineers, we added a data visualization library (Airbnb's VisX) that I then leveraged in my designs
+{% include lazy-image.html src="/images/illustration-design-system-mentor-collective-01.jpg" alt="Screenshot of color blindness tests in Figma" caption="Testing accessibility of colors for color blindness" figClass="" %}
+{% include lazy-image.html src="/images/illustration-design-system-mentor-collective-02.jpg" alt="Screenshot of UI color tests in Figma" caption="Testing colors in situation with dashboard mockups" figClass="" %}

+### Typography
-- I researched and picked an icon library (IBM carbon icons) that would fit our specific need for dashboard design and minimal brand idenitty
+Leveraging my Design Lead's expertise with types, we tested different font famillies and typographic scales to ensure our product would be accessible and usable on every devices.
+I also researched and picked an icon library (IBM carbon icons) that would fit our new typographic style and suit our needs for dashboard designs.

+{% include lazy-image.html src="/images/illustration-design-system-mentor-collective-03.jpg" alt="Screenshot of typography research in Figma" caption="Researching various font famillies and typographic scales" figClass="" %}

+### Data visualization and various component tweaks
+With the help of engineers, we picked a data visualization library (Airbnb's VisX).
+I worked on creating the various chart type that would be needed in our product as well as making sure to test colors to maximize accessibility.

-{% include lazy-image.html src="/images/illustration-design-system-mentor-collective-02.jpg" alt="Color blindness tests in Figma" caption="Testing accessibility of colors for color blindness" figClass="" %}
+{% include lazy-image.html src="/images/illustration-design-system-mentor-collective-04.jpg" alt="Screenshot of data vizualisation color tests in Figma" caption="Testing chart type and color variation for our data visualization needs" figClass="" %}

+Besides colors and typography, I also made sure that every components would fit our project needs by tweaking and adding new ones where needed.

+{% include lazy-image.html src="/images/illustration-design-system-mentor-collective-05.jpg" alt="Screenshot of button components in Figma" caption="Button components and usage rules" figClass="" %}

+{% include lazy-image.html src="/images/illustration-design-system-mentor-collective-06.jpg" alt="Screenshot of input components in Figma" caption="Input components and usage rules" figClass="" %}

+{% include lazy-image.html src="/images/illustration-design-system-mentor-collective-07.jpg" alt="Screenshot of notification components in Figma" caption="Notificaiton components and usage rules" figClass="" %}

 ## Promotion & Adoption
 While my engineering team was thrilled about the design system, its realization was a collaborative effort.

 As Mentor Collective's first design hire, I enjoyed a unique trust from the broader organization.
 They believed in my ability to implement essential tools to scale the company's product.

-Throughout the process of creating this design system, I regularly held presentations and sessions, briefing teams about our milestones and offering hands-on tutorials, especially on Figma.
-Challenges arose, particularly during technical implementations, but we navigated them through close-knit teamwork.
+Throughout the process of creating this design system, I regularly held presentations and rubber-ducking sessions, briefing teams about our milestones and offering hands-on tutorials, especially on Figma.
+With the collaboration of the Design Lead, we iteratively implemented usage rules and other documentation to each component in the system.

-{% include lazy-image.html src="/images/illustration-design-system-mentor-collective-04.jpg" alt="Test in situation in Figma" caption="Testing different color schemes with mockups" figClass="" %}
+Challenges arose, particularly during technical implementations, but I navigated them through close-knit teamwork with engineers and quality control during our projects.

 ## The Impact
 Our design system transformed Mentor Collective's design narrative.
 It paved the way for consistent product roll-outs, even as our teams expanded.
 A testimonial from a Senior Software Engineer succinctly captures this transformation: